sammi-turner/Arcolinux-DWM-Rice/README.md

 ## Update daily

 If you don't plan on logging in and running an update every day, then you might be better off running an [Ubuntu-based](https://github.com/sammi-turner/Ubuntu-Studio-Dotfiles) distro.
-Failure to regularly update regularly will eventually cause your install to break.
+Failure to regularly update on an Arch-based distro will eventually cause your install to break.

 ## Tweak Tool